Connecting People to Nature through Education

 That is the belief of our founder, Joe Deden.
 As a student Joe studied the Forestry program in Germany, working alongside students from schools who stayed in youth hostels.
 These students were learning to care for the environment by being educated about the environment in the environment.
 And it hit him— he had to make this same opportunity available to students in his home state of Minnesota!

-In 2018, Eagle Bluff served more than 14,000 youth through our Outdoor School and Summer Camps.
+In 2018, because of our generous supporters, more than 14,000 youth were served through our Outdoor School and Summer Camps.
 And hundreds more adults came to Eagle Bluff to expand their knowledge through our Adult Education programming.
+Read more about your impact providing outdoor education at Eagle Bluff.

 YOU make outdoor environmental education possible!